 You don’t have to break out the crypto.
 You just report it with the rest of your revenue.
 To give you a simple example, imagine that you earned $100,000 USD from clients for graphic design work and received $12,000 worth of crypto from a couple of clients.
 You have $112,000 in revenue.

 Now, once you collect the crypto and use it, you’ll have a capital gain or loss as described above.
-Again, you simply calculate the gain or loss by looking at the difference in the crypto value on the day you used it versus the day you received it.
+Again, you simply calculate the gain or loss by comparing the crypto’s value on the day you used it with the day you received it.

 Sometimes, crypto is income, even if you don’t receive it during the course of your business.
 That happens if you receive an airdrop or if you mine crypto.
 In both cases, report the value of the crypto as other income on your tax return.
 If mining crypto is your business, report it with your business income on your business tax return.